 Transporting for the sale of controlled drugs is a felony offense in California, punishable by a maximum of nine years in prison.

-Find a Competent Criminal Defense Attorney Near Me
+Find a Riverside Criminal Defense Attorney Near Me

 If you face charges for possessing controlled drugs in Riverside, CA, you might need the help of an experienced criminal attorney to avoid a conviction.
 Your attorney will use any available defense strategy to fight your charges and compel the court to reduce or drop your charges.
 At Riverside Criminal Defense Attorney Law Firm, we will be with you from the start to the end, protecting your rights and ensuring that justice is served in your case.
 Call us at 951-946-6366 and let us together plan a solid defense against your charges.